siddou/siddou.github.io/_posts/2019-03-15-aws-developer-notes.md

 - Step Functions automatically triggers and tracks each step.
 - Step Functions logs the state of each step so if something goes wrong you can track what went wring and where.
 - With IAM roles for Amazon ECS tasks, you can specify an IAM role that can be used by the containers in a task

+# IAM consists of the following:
+- Users
+- Groups (A way to group our users and apply polices to the collectively)
+- Roles
+- Policy Documents

+# KMS (AWS Key Management)
+- Managed service that makes it easy for you to create and control the encryption keys used to encrypt your data.
+- Integrated with other AWS services including, EBS, S3, Amazon Redshift, Amazon Elastic Transcoder, Amazon WoekMail, Amazon Relational Database Service (Amazon RDS), and others to make it simple to encrypt your data with encryption keys that you manage.

+# CodeStar
+- cloud-based service for creating, managing, and working with software development projects on AWS

+# Route 53
+- Routing Policy
+  - Simple routing policy – Use for a single resource that performs a given function for your domain, for example, a web server that serves content for the example.com website.
+  - Failover routing policy – Use when you want to configure active-passive failover.
+  - Geolocation routing policy – Use when you want to route traffic based on the location of your users.
+  - Geoproximity routing policy – Use when you want to route traffic based on the location of your resources and, optionally, shift traffic from resources in one location to resources in another.
+  - Latency routing policy – Use when you have resources in multiple AWS Regions and you want to route traffic to the region that provides the best latency.
+  - Multivalue answer routing policy – Use when you want Route 53 to respond to DNS queries with up to eight healthy records selected at random.
+  - Weighted routing policy – Use to route traffic to multiple resources in proportions that you specify.